dbrak/C3P/codebook.md

 Note:  variables ending in -XYZ are actually 3 sets of measurements on each the X, Y and Z axis.

-For each variable above, the more than 15 additional measurements were computed.
+For each variable above, the more than 15 values were computed.
 For our analysis, we extacted only the mean and standard deviation data for each measurement and returned the mean of dataset grouping by subject and activity label.

 Additional information on the original study and how the data was processed can be found below.

 The Units of Measurement
 ------------------------
-The UCI feature data is all normalized and bounded between -1 and 1.
-The raw data is the study comes in three different types of units:
+The raw data in the study comes in three different types of units:

 - Total Acceleration data - The acceleration signal from the smart phone accelerameter measured in standard units of 'g'.
 - The Body Acceleration data - Obtained by subtracting gravity from the Total Acceleration data.
 - The Body Gyro data - The angular velocity measured by the gyroscope in radian per second.

+The UCI feature data is all normalized and bounded between -1 and 1.
+For each variable, the units of measurement will be unchanged in the returned data table.

 The Transformation
 ------------------